wieselundco/erfolgskontrolleData/Readme.md

 To cite this package, use:

 Ratnaweera, N., Keller, S. (2021).
-Results from monitoring least weasels and stoats in the district of Horgen from 2015 - 2020. url: https://github.com/wieselundco/erfolgskontrolleData
+Results from monitoring least weasels and stoats in the district of Horgen from 2015 - 2020 [dataset]. url: https://github.com/wieselundco/erfolgskontrolleData